lekhrajdinkar/solution-engineer/01_aws/05_decoupling/01_SQS.md

   - inbound data is free
   - outbound traffic paid. ?
 - Long Polling: No extra cost for long polling.
+  - save cost, because it reduces the **number of empty receives** :dart:

 ---
 ## E. hands on